All about storm windows

 While storm windows bring a lot to the table, just like with anything, they come with their fair share of challenges as well.
 The first and most notably being that they can be harder to clean and maintain than normal windows.
 They’re usually bigger, harder to access and maneuver – meaning maintaining them – or at least making sure they look clean on a consistent basis- can be a bit more of a headache than usual.

-The second downside is that storm windows aren’t always aesthetically pleasing although that’s begun to change a little bit more in recent years.
+The second downside is that they aren’t always aesthetically pleasing although that’s begun to change a little bit more in recent years.
 Especially when you install them on older homes, there are folks out there who think they can look a little gaudy or at the very least – a little out of place.

-The last downside is that storm windows can be expensive to fix and replace.
+The last downside is that they can be expensive to fix and replace.
 While they break or malfunction at about a 1/10th as much as regular windows – when they do go it can be costly to get the fix.
 And once you’ve made the decision to go with storm windows, replacing them can be more expensive up front.